-The Alternative Sanction Program has combined the former Evening Report Center (ERC) and Saturday Alternative Sanctions Program (SASP) into one program for 2019 due to an overlap of services in these two programs and to increase operational efficiency, resulting in a reduction in the overall contract allocation for 2019.
+The Alternative Sanction Program has combined the former Evening Report Center (ERC) and Saturday Alternative Sanctions Program (SASP) into one program for 2019 due to an overlap of services in these two programs and to increase operational efficiency.
 This program will serve youth who are pending court (formerly served by the Evening Report Center) or who are on an order of supervision (formerly served by the Saturday Alternative Sanctions Program).
 The Alternative Sanctions Program is designed to provide a community-based alternative to detention for youth involved in the youth justice system in Milwaukee County.
 The Alternative Sanctions Program will provide a timely response that holds youth accountable while providing an alternative to youth being placed in the secure detention center.
 This program engages youth in positive, structured evidence based programming on week days in the evening/after school and on weekends.